ReadyForZero/babbage/README.md

 `stats` is used to declare the measures to calculate.

+`sets` is used to declare the subsets of the input over which the measures should be calculated.
+More on that below (link).

 `calculate` is used to actually make the thing go: it takes an optional set specification as returned by `sets`, a measure specification as returned by `stats` (or a map whose values are such